 Valeria was the ultimate host—and hilarious, with entertaining stories for days.
 As we exchanged our broken English and Spanish, everyone understood each other.
 Pano played the guitar while the cat sat on his lap.
 Malbec wine amply flowed.
 We talked for hours about typical Argentine culture.

 In Buenos Aires, porteños walk around sipping from straws and carry totes equipped with a thermos and tea.
 What was this all about?
-Maxi explained his daily yerba maté (pronounced EE-air-buh MAH-tay) ritual.
+Maxi explained his daily maté ritual—yerba maté (pronounced EE-air-buh MAH-tay), that is.
 His maté cup is a cow-leather-wrapped calabash gourd (hollowed and dried pumpkin) with a carved stainless steel rim and bombilla, the filtered straw required to keep tea leaves out.

 According to Maxi, every morning, materos fill their maté with yerba leaves (best without stems) and refill the cup throughout the day with hot water from their thermos, or cold water in warmer months.
+The leaves will continue to steep all day.
 Maxi explained the daily health benefits of yerba mate.
 Yerba leaves, packed with vitamins, minerals, and antioxidants, claim to “elevate mood, mental clarity and physical stamina, as well as increase metabolism and elimination.”
 I mean, c’mon.
 Who doesn’t need that?

 It takes 3-4 days to first cure a new gourd with tea, but they can last forever.
 While some are made of carob wood or stainless steel, Maxi said the gourd is best for drinking the yerba tea since it enhances the flavor over time with each use.